danielvarcas/nc-knews/README.md

 ```

 - responds with an array of article objects for a given topic
-- each article should have:
+- each article has:
   - `author` which is the `username` from the users table,
   - `title`
   - `article_id`
   - `votes`
   - `comment_count` which is the accumulated count of all the comments with this article_id.
-You should make use of knex queries in order to achieve this.
   - `created_at`
   - `topic`

 Queries

-- This route should accept the following queries:
+- This route accepts the following queries:
   - `limit`, which limits the number of responses (defaults to 10)
   - `sort_by`, which sorts the articles by any valid column (defaults to date)
   - `p`, stands for page which specifies the page at which to start (calculated using limit)
   - `sort_ascending`, when "true" returns the results sorted in ascending order (defaults to descending)

-## IMPORTANT:
-* Both `comments` and `articles` data in the test-data are given ordered in descending order of time : this will be useful to you when it comes to writing your tests!

 ```http